gurka/OpenCrystalCaves/README.md

 `DejaVuSansMono.ttf` can be downloaded for free [here](https://dejavu-fonts.github.io/), or might already be available in your Linux installation.
 In Debian 9 the font is available at `/usr/share/fonts/truetype/dejavu/DejaVuSansMono.ttf`

 `sprites.bmp` can be generated from the original Crystal Caves (episode 1) game files using the Python script `utils/sprite-extractor.py`.
-The script takes a path to the `CC1.GFX` file and outputs a PNG file that then should be converted to BMP (using e.g. ImageMagick):
+The script takes a path to the `CC1.GFX` file and outputs a BMP file:

 ```
 python tools/sprite-extractor.py CC1/CC1.GFX
-convert sprites.png sprites.bmp
 ```

 With these two files inside the `media/` directory it's just matter of running the executable.